bradyhouse/house/fiddles/aws/overview.md

 Flash Cards
 ==

-To download the download the review flash card for this lecture, right click the following link and select `Save Link As ...`. _NOTE - For details on how to use this file with the `iFlash Card App`, see the [Flash Card Strategy](https://github.com/bradyhouse/house/tree/master/fiddles/aws#flash-card-strategy)._
+To download the review flash card deck for this lecture, right click the following link and select `Save Link As ...`. *NOTE - For details on how to use this file with the `iFlash Card App`, see the [Flash Card Strategy](https://github.com/bradyhouse/house/tree/master/fiddles/aws#flash-card-strategy).*

 <table>
 <tr>